 - In 1989 the Council gave a loan guarantee of £3m to North Housing Association (now Home Housing Association) for sums borrowed on the money markets that would come into operation should the housing association default on the loan terms.
 Provision is included in the agreement for any such payments to be secured on North Housing Association property.
-It is anticipated that this guarantee will exist until the loan is repaid in 2049. - A guarantee given to South Tyneside Borough Council, as administrators of the Tyne and Wear Pension Fund, against this Council's share of potential liabilities of £0.056m under the admission agreement for employees of the former North East Assembly. - A guarantee given to the Middleborough Pension Scheme for the staff transferred to Hartlepool Housing in 2004 in the event that Housing Hartlepool had financial difficulties.
+It is anticipated that this guarantee will exist until the loan is repaid in 2049. - A guarantee given to South Tyneside Borough Council, as administrators of the Tyne and Wear Pension Fund, against this Council's share of potential liabilities of £0.056m under the admission agreement for employees of the North East Assembly. - A guarantee given to the Middleborough Pension Scheme for the staff transferred to Hartlepool Housing in 2004 in the event that Housing Hartlepool had financial difficulties.
 This liability reduces each year. - The Council entered into a contract in relation to the Tall Ships Festival which may exceed the resources previously set aside within the Councils reserves to meet the potential liability.
 It is not possible at this stage to quantify the potential liability or when settlement might be reached.
 The information usually required under IAS 37 Provision, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice the outcome of the process. - During 2011/12 the Council placed Compulsory Purchase Orders on 85 properties in the Raby Road corridor.
 There was uncertainty relating to potential compensation costs.
 In 2012/13 the Council reached agreement in respect of 71 of the 85 properties.
 Therefore the liabilities of 14 remaining properties are yet to be concluded by agreement or Lands Tribunal.
 The information usually required by IAS37 Provisions, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice the outcome of the process. - The Council is responsible for the Claxton Site which is a closed landfill.
 There is a possible obligation arising relating to de-contamination of the site; it is not possible at this stage to quantify the potential liability or when the works may be required.
 The site is regularly tested to ensure compliance with the Environment Protection Act 1990. - A group of Property Search Companies are pursuing a national claim for the refund of fees paid to Councils to access land charges data.
 Proceedings have not yet been issued.
 The claimants have also intimated that they may also claim for alleged anti-competitive behaviour.
 It is not possible at this stage to quantify the potential liability to the Council.
-The Council has a provision (see note 25) for its estimate for its liability prior to this national claim. - There remain a number of cases which have been issued under the Equal Pay Act which have yet to be finalised.
-The information usually required by IAS37 Provisions, Contingent Liabilities and Contingent Assets is not disclosed on the grounds that it can be expected to prejudice the outcome of the process.